Texas Court Records

 The defendant will be expected to cross-examine the prosecutor's witnesses.
 After the prosecutor rests, the defendant can present their testimony and witnesses.
 The prosecutor will also cross-examine these witnesses.
 At the end of the trial, the prosecutor and defendant must provide closing arguments, with the prosecutor having the last word.

 The jury or judge will then decide based on the evidence and testimonies presented.
 If the court finds the defendant not guilty, it will cancel their ticket.
 If the court finds the defendant guilty, it will determine the appropriate punishment.
-This can be full or reduced payment of the fine and court costs.
+This can be a full or reduced payment of the fine and court costs.
 Alternatively, the judge may exercise discretion and defer the punishment through Deferred Adjudication/Disposition.

 How to Prepare for Traffic Court in Texas